Coming soon: Philip Henry Gosse: A Naturalist’s Sojourn in Alabama

 6–7 p.m.
 Swift Night Out field trip to view Chimney Swifts returning to their roost site at sunset (exact location TBD)

 Bonus: Following the reception, we will have our first Swift Night Out in Tuscaloosa!
-Stay tuned to birminghamaudubon.org/events for more info.
+Click here for details.